 Types of Intellectual Property

-Intellectual property can be divided into four main categories:
+Intellectual property can be divided into four main categories, and understanding these types is essential for protecting intellectual property in business.

 Patents

-Patents protect inventions and grant the patent holder the exclusive right to make, use, or sell the invention for a specified period.
+Patents protect inventions and grant the patent holder the exclusive right to make, use, or sell the invention for a specified period, making them one of the most important ways to protect intellectual property.

 There are three primary types of patents: